Facebook's ascent has investors betting on more gains

-NEW YORK (Reuters) - Investors in social media shares have zeroed-in on Facebook Inc (FB.O), piling into stock options to add bullish bets on the company in the days ahead of its Wednesday earnings.
+NEW YORK, July 28 (Reuters) - The big selloffs in shares of social media companies last quarter following weak results seem to be brushed under the carpet this earnings season as investors focus instead on the success of Facebook Inc.

+Investors in the options market are betting on more gains for the stock after it reports results Wednesday.

-Facebook escaped a rout in social media stocks after last quarter's results and its shares are up about 20 percent this year.
-The stock and a handful of other winners account for the bulk of the S&P 500's .SPX gains this year.
+Facebook escaped the rout in social media stocks after last quarter’s results.
+The shares are up about 20 percent this year.
+The stock and a handful of other winners account for the bulk of S&P 500 gains this year.

-The ascent has made Facebook one of the ten largest S&P companies in terms of market capitalization, with the stock now worth more than $260 billion - surpassing decades-old companies like Wal-Mart Stores (WMT.N) and Procter & Gamble (PG.N).
+The rapid ascent has made Facebook one of the ten largest S&P companies in terms of market capitalization, with the stock now worth more than $260 billion - surpassing decades-old companies like Wal-Mart Stores and Procter & Gamble .

-Traders in the options market are betting on more gains for the stock after it reports results Wednesday.

-“Facebook is definitely the standout leader in the group,” said Adam Sarhan, chief executive of Sarhan Capital.

-Last quarter, investors spooked by disappointing results sent shares of Twitter (TWTR.N), LinkedIn LNKD.N and Yelp (YELP.N) down by more than 20 percent the week they reported results.
+Last quarter, investors spooked by disappointing results sent shares of Twitter, LinkedIn and Yelp down by more than 20 percent the week they reported results.

 “These stocks are some of the most expensive stocks in the market,” said Stephen Massocca, managing director with Wedbush Equity Management in San Francisco.